Find out more about Backup Software

-Our site utilizes our certified SmartScore™ method to analyze all the solutions in the Backup Software category to help you choose the best possible service.
-It includes the following metrics: essential components, collaboration possibilities, customization, integration, how easy a software is to use and learn, help & support, security, mobility, media rating.
-As of now, SugarSync is the leader in this category and our experts are really satisfied with it.
-After extensive testing it received the best results among its competitors and our experts strongly suggest that you consider it as one of the alternatives for your company.
+Our platform utilizes our special SmartScore™ approach to examine all the applications in the Backup Software category so that we can help you select the best possible service.
+It pays attention to the following metrics: main modules, collaboration features, customization, integration, how easy a software is to use and learn, customer support, how secure a software is, mobile support, scores in other media.
+As of now, VMWare vCenter Server is the leader in this category and we gave it the highest score in our tests.
+Following extensive testing it received the best results among its competitors and our experts strongly suggest that you include it as one of the options for your business.

-An overview of total user satisfaction with the solution in the Backup Software category evaluated with our unique algorythm that collects client reviews, comments and opinions across a broad set of social media sites in order to help you make an informed purchase decision.
+A look at overall user satisfaction with the software in our Backup Software category based on our unique algorythm that collects client reviews, comments and opinions across a broad range of social media sites in order to help you make an informed investment choice.

 Every vendor in the Backup Software category will provide a different group of pricing packages for its product and each package will include a different group of features.
 Below we list the overal pricing for the most affordable plan available for each app.
 Keep in mind that advanced features may cost extra.

 An overview of what kind of devices and operating systems are supported by the listed B2B tools in the Backup Software category, including mobile platforms and web-based solutions.

 Check which languages and geographies are supported by the best B2B solutions in the Backup Software category, including spftware intended for international markets and created for multi-cultural groups of employees.